olvaffe/olv-notes/kernel/ipc.md

       the futex after signaled
     - signal set the first futex to 1 and `FUTEX_WAKE`
 - scenarios
+  - N processes with N critical sections
+    - use a mutex to protect the critical sections
+  - producer/consumer with a bounded buffer
-  - I have two threads who need to call `produce` and `consume` in a specific order (one producer and one consumer)
+    - need a mutex to protect `produce` and `consume`
-    - the caller can use a semaphore to order the threads
-    - need two semaphores for the produce/consume cycle to keep going
+    - use two counting semaphores to signal each other
-  - I have two threads who want to call `produce` concurrently (two producers)
-    - `produce` can use a mutex to avoid race
+    - or, use two condition variables to signal each other
-  - I have two producers and one consumer
-    - `produce` and `consume` can use a mutex and a condition variable

 ## Miscs